rossvideo/Catena/docs/Windows.md

 ```

 ### Building the project
-If using a pre-existing repo, you may run into cache issues which can be fixed by clearing build\cpp using `rmdir cpp`
+If using a pre-existing repo, you may run into cache issues which can be fixed by clearing build\cpp using `rmdir cpp`.
+If you installed static packages, set `VCPKG_TARGET_TRIPLET` to `x64-windows-static` instead.

 ```powershell
 # from C:\<Catena-root>